bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

     NAS-X:~$ groups
     users fred

-Once you have confirmed that you are logged in with administrative privelidges, issue the following commands.
-These commands plant a startup script in the system that will change the root password to XXXXXXXXXX .
-Note that when you type or paste in these commands to your ssh session, you should replace the XXXXXXXXXX with a different password of your chosing.
+Once you have confirmed that you are logged in to the Seagate Central with administrative privelidges, issue the following commands in your ssh session.
+These commands plant a startup script in the Seagate Central operating system that will change the root password to XXXXX at next boot (we'll change this password later).
+I'd suggest just copying and pasting these commands a few lines at a time in to your ssh session to ensure that no mistakes are made.

     cat << EOF > /etc/rcS.d/S90change-root-pw.sh
     #!/bin/bash
     echo "CHANGING ROOT PASSWORD"
-    echo "root:XXXXXXXXXX" | chpasswd
+    echo "root:XXXXX" | chpasswd
     pwconv
     cp /etc/passwd /usr/config/backupconfig/etc/passwd
     cp /etc/shadow /usr/config/backupconfig/etc/shadow
     EOF

     chmod 770 /etc/rcS.d/S90change-root-pw.sh

-Once these commands have been executed, login to the Seagate Central Web Management page and reboot the unit (Settings -> System -> Restart).
+Once these commands have been executed, login to the Seagate Central Web Management page and reboot the unit (Settings -> Setup -> System -> Restart).
 You can of course just reboot the unit by power cycling it, but it's always better to reboot a system gracefully.

 As the unit reboots your ssh session should be disconnected.

 ### Log in as root
-After the unit has rebooted, try to re-establish the ssh session again.
+After a few minutes when the unit has rebooted, try to re-establish the ssh session with the same username and password as before.

 Once the ssh session is established issue the "su" command to try to gain root access to the unit.
-The password should be XXXXXXXXXX or whatever that value was changed to in the commands above.
+The password should be XXXXX.
 For example

     NAS-X:~$ su
-    Password: XXXXXXXXXX
+    Password: XXXXX
     NAS-X:/Data/admin#

 The "#" prompt indicates that you are now logged in as the root user.